Wsheerio/webmConverter/README.md

 Audio

 Enter the bitrate for audio in kilobits.
-Leave blank if you don't want sound.
+Use "0" if you don't want sound.

     32
     192